putitsimply/christian-bible-explained/1-timothy.md

 ## What this book is

 1 Timothy is a letter in the New Testament.
-It is written like advice from an older Christian leader (Paul) to a younger leader (Timothy), who is helping run a local [church](glossary.md#church) [^gl-church], traditionally linked to the city of Ephesus.
+It is written like advice from an older Christian leader (Paul) to a younger leader (Timothy), who is helping run a local [church[^gl_church]](glossary.md#church), traditionally linked to the city of Ephesus.

 ## What it contains